Triad League Info

 The Treasurer’s duty is to keep accurate financial records of all monies received by and paid out by the Triad League.
 He/She is also to give a financial report at all meetings to include: accounts payable, accounts receivable, and the current status of accounts held in the name of the Triad Swim League.

 The Secretary’s duty is to keep minutes of all meetings and handle all correspondence to and from the league in a timely and orderly fashion deemed by the Executive board.
-The Secretary will also be charged with keeping of all current rules and all other league records to be made available to all Executive Board members and any vote-yielding team representative at his/ her request.
+The Secretary will also be charged with keeping all current rules and all other league records to be made available to all Executive Board members and any vote-yielding team representative at his/ her request.

 Meetings